emfeltham/FormulaCompiler.jl/README.md

 # 100% zero allocation across 105 test cases
 ```

+Note on derivatives: ForwardDiff-based `derivative_modelrow!` typically runs with 0 allocations after warmup.
+On some environments, tiny steady-state allocations (<=256 bytes per call; up to <=768 bytes when computing marginal effects with links) may appear due to ForwardDiff/Julia internals.
+The test suite enforces tight thresholds rather than exact zero to accommodate this.

 ## Architecture

 FormulaCompiler achieves zero-allocation performance through a unified compilation pipeline that transforms statistical formulas into specialized, type-stable execution paths: